 - In ancient times honeymoon referred to the time of year when bee honey was ripe and cured to be harvested from hives or from the wild.
 This was usually around the Summer solstice by end June.

 - We learn in a Jaime chapter, “Faith is like porridge.
 Better with milk and honey.”

-- Val is represented as the “Queen Bee” of the drone-like free folk.
+- Val is represented as the “Queen Bee” of the industrious free folk.

 - The mythological importance of first seeing meeting/seeing Val and she is milking a goat.
 Odin had magical she-goat named Heiden, which grazed by the Yggdrasil tree, and its udders dispensed not milk but mead for the warriors in Odin’s Great Hall.
 Jon is linked heavily to being an Odin figure.
 Also, as noted below, Jon finds the Wildlings along the Milkwater River.
 Val=Milk + Nymeria=Water ==Milkwater.

 - ASOS/ Jon IX: “On the edge of the Wall an ornate brass Myrish eye stood on three spindly legs.
 Maester Aemon had once used it to peer at the stars, before his own eyes had failed him.
 Jon swung the tube down to have a look at the foe.
 Even at this distance there was no mistaking Mance Rayder’s huge white tent, sewn together from the pelts of snow bears.
 The Myrish lenses brought the wildlings close enough for him to make out faces.
 Of Mance himself he saw no sign this morning, but his woman Dalla was outside tending the fire, while her sister Val milked a she-goat beside the tent.”